witekest/monasca-bootcamp/README.md

-# Monasca Bootcamp, OpenStack Summit Boston 2017
+# Monasca Bootcamp, OpenStack Summit Sydney 2017

 ## Running the notebook on your workshop instance
 ---